-- (1) Represents the grant date fair value of the time-based RSUs and options, as applicable, granted to our NEOs in the respective fiscal year, calculated in accordance with FASB ASC Topic 718, Compensation-Stock Compensation (ASC Topic 718).
-See Note 10, "Share-Based Compensation" of our consolidated financial statements filed with the SEC on Form 10-K for the fiscal year ended December 31, 2019 for an explanation of the assumptions made in valuing these awards. - (2) The amounts reported in this column for each fiscal year represent each NEO's annual incentive bonus that was earned in such year, awarded at the discretion of the Committee, and paid in the subsequent fiscal year.
-In 2019, consistent with prior years, we believe our NEOs' bonuses are appropriately disclosed as non-equity incentive plan compensation, because the Committee established corporate performance objectives under the 2019 bonus plan to provide for compensation that was intended to serve as incentive for performance in 2019, notwithstanding that the Committee retained discretion to award payouts of any amount irrespective of the Company's actual performance against such objectives. - (3) The amounts reported in this column for 2019 include: (a) executive cash allowances of \$38,400 for Ms. Merkle and Mr. Shuster and \$30,000 for each of Messrs.
-Pollitzer, Leatherberry and Mathis; (b) matching 401(k) contributions of \$14,000 on behalf of each NEO; (c) reserved parking fees for each NEO; (d) spousal travel payments for Mr. Shuster; and (e) insurance benefits for Ms. Merkle.
+- (1) Represents the grant date fair value of the RSUs, PRSUs and options, as applicable, granted to our NEOs in the respective fiscal year, calculated in accordance with FASB ASC Topic 718, Compensation-Stock Compensation (ASC Topic 718).
+The amount in this column representing the grant date fair value of each NEO's (other than Mr. Shuster) 2020 PRSU award assumes achievement at the target level of performance.
+Assuming achievement at the maximum level of performance, the value of each NEO's 2020 PRSU award on the grant date would have been \$2,099,940, \$1,044,948, \$921,444 and \$883,500 for Ms. Merkle and Messrs.
+Pollitzer, Leatherberry and Mathis, respectively.
+See Note 10, "Share-Based Compensation" of our consolidated financial statements filed with the SEC on Form 10-K for the fiscal year ended December 31, 2020 for an explanation of the assumptions made in valuing these awards. - (2) Amounts contained in this column represent amounts paid in the Committee's exercise of discretion under the Company's 2020 bonus plan.
+See "Compensation Discussion and Analysis Elements of Executive Compensation Program Compensation Program Details Short-Term Incentive Program" above for additional information regarding our NEOs' 2020 bonus awards. - (3) The amounts reported in this column for each fiscal year represent each NEO's annual incentive bonus that was earned in such year, awarded by the Committee, and paid in the subsequent fiscal year.
+Amounts contained in this column exclude amounts paid in the Committee's exercise of discretion under the Company's 2020 bonus plan.
+See "Compensation Discussion and Analysis Elements of Executive Compensation Program Compensation Program Details Short-Term Incentive Program," above for additional information regarding our NEOs' 2020 bonus awards. - (4) The amounts reported in this column for 2020 include: (a) executive cash allowances of \$38,400 for Ms. Merkle and Mr. Shuster and \$30,000 for each of Messrs.
+Pollitzer, Leatherberry and Mathis; (b) matching 401(k) contributions of \$14,250 on behalf of each NEO; (c) reserved parking fees for each NEO; (d) spousal travel payments for Mr. Shuster; and (e) insurance benefits for Ms. Merkle.